-- administrative hearings with the Associate Dean of Students or a designee, or
+- administrative hearings with the Associate Dean of Student Life or a designee, or

-- a mediation process, with an administrative mediator or through the University's mediation service, when mediation is an appropriate alternative to a disciplinary hearing process.
+- a mediation process, with an administrative mediator, when mediation is an appropriate alternative to a disciplinary hearing process.

 Members of the University community have the responsibility to conduct themselves in a manner that upholds the law and respects the rights of others.
 The Student Conduct Code outlines the standards of behavior established by the University for undergraduates.

-The conduct code is enforceable until the undergraduate degree is conferred on commencement day.
+The Student Conduct Code is enforceable until the undergraduate degree is conferred on commencement day.
 The code governs behavior which occurs on or off University property.
 It is enforceable throughout the entire matriculation period, regardless of whether classes are in session or the student is enrolled in classes.

 Some acts of misconduct also may constitute violations of criminal law.
 The University's policy is to cooperate fully with law enforcement authorities.
-The University's conduction of its disciplinary proceedings is independent of any criminal proceedings arising out of the same incident.
+The University's disciplinary proceedings are independent of any criminal proceedings arising out of the same incident.